What is this ?

-Corn costillitas are ears of corn cut into small pieces that recall the shape of ribs.
-Cook them, then coat them with a spicy sauce before rolling them in a creamy, salty filling.
-It's the kind of dish you eat with your hands on a barbecue afternoon or as an appetizer to share at a party.
+Corn costillitas are corn cobs cut into small pieces that resemble the shape of ribs.
+They are cooked, then coated in a spicy sauce before being rolled in a creamy, savory filling.
+It's the kind of dish you eat with your hands at a barbecue or as an appetizer to share at a party.

 Origin

-This recipe comes from Mexico, where corn holds a very important place in the kitchen.
-It is inspired by "elotes", the grilled street corn, but in a more convenient format to share.
-It's a modern adaptation that is mostly found at gatherings with family and friends across the country.
+This recipe comes from Mexico, where corn plays a very important role in the cuisine.
+It's inspired by "elotes," the grilled corn street food, but in a more convenient size for sharing.
+It's a modern adaptation that's often found at gatherings with family or friends across the country.

 - Simple preparation : No need for complicated techniques or special equipment.

-- Perfect for groups : Everyone can take a "rib" and help themselves to their heart's content.
+- Perfect for groups : Everyone can take a "rib" and help themselves as they please.

-- Customizable : The spiciness level and toppings are easily changed.
+- Customizable : The spiciness level and toppings can be easily changed.

 - Accessible ingredients : You can find everything you need in most grocery stores.

-- Corn : Fresh or frozen, it gives all the crunch and sweetness to the recipe.
+- Corn : Fresh or frozen, it gives the recipe all its crunch and sweetness.

-- Chili de árbol : This dry chili brings spiciness and character to the sauce.
-You can also use another less hot pepper.
+- Tree chili : This dried chili adds spice and character to the sauce.
+You can also use another, milder chili.

-- Mayonnaise : It binds the filling and gives a smooth texture to the costillitas.
+- Mayonnaise : It binds the filling and gives a creamy texture to the costillitas.

-- Queso cotija : A crummy, salty Mexican cheese that adds flavor.
-Grated Parmesan cheese also works as a backup.
+- Queso cotija : A crumbled, salty Mexican cheese that adds flavor.
+Grated Parmesan also works in a pinch.

 Conclusion

-It is a perfect dish to discover another way of cooking corn and surprise your guests.
-Now here's how to make corn costillitas at home.
+This is a perfect dish to discover another way to cook corn and surprise your guests.
+Here's how to prepare corn costillitas at home.